Wide Boosting: Introduction

-As an alternative interpretation, Wide Boosting is exactly analogous to treating $f(X)$ as the output of the hidden layer in a dense, one-hidden-layer neural network.
-From this perspective, $f(X)$ embeds the rows of $X$ in a $q$-dimensional space prior to being combined for prediction.
+As a broader interpretation, Wide Boosting is exactly analogous to treating $f(X)$ as the output of the hidden layer in a dense, one-hidden-layer neural network.
+From this perspective, $f(X)$ embeds the rows of $X$ in a $q$-dimensional space prior to being processed for prediction.
 Other works combine the powerful neural network and tree fitting methodologies in different ways (\citep{dndf}, \citep{deepgbm}, \citep{ndt}, \citep{node}).
 However, these works adjust the base methodologies and introduce further complexities to merge the approaches.
-Wide Boosting leverages both boosting and neural network architecture methodologies without significant adjustment and hence is able to take direct advantage of improvements in world-leading implementations of boosting. \cite{tfboost} places boosted trees in \texttt{Tensorflow} \cite{tf}, a computational graph and neural network software package, however \cite{tfboost} focuses on this integration rather than testing any new architectures.
-The improvement of WB over GB performance points to potentially more research areas where nodes of computational networks have new structures and methods to fit them.
+Wide Boosting leverages both boosting and neural network architecture methodologies without significant adjustment and hence is able to take direct advantage of improvements in world-leading implementations of boosting while gaining some properties of neural networks.
+As one new method combining two popular prediction paradigms, Wide Boosting potentially points to more research areas where nodes of computational networks have new structures and methods to fit them.
 As an additional example, \cite{blog} indicates that the weights in a feed-forward neural networks can be usefully fit using boosting.

+It should also be noted that the simple $\beta$ multiplication isn't the only way to merge GB and neural networks.
+Indeed GB only requires a differentiable function relating inputs to a response (preferably twice differentiable to use \texttt{XGBoost} and \texttt{LightGBM} as a backend); thus, for example, gradient boosted decision trees can be put as the first layer in any feed-forward neural network.

 The rest of this paper is structured as follows.
-Section \ref{gbreview} reviews Gradient Boosting.
-Section \ref{wbreview} formally introduces Wide Boosting, its parameters and necessary calculations.
-Section \ref{exp} reviews numerical experiments using \texttt{wideboost}, investigating WB parameters and showing improved performance of \texttt{wideboost} over \texttt{XGBoost} on a sample of public datasets.
+Section \ref{wbreview} details Wide Boosting, its parameters and necessary calculations.
+Section \ref{exp} reviews numerical experiments using \texttt{wideboost}.